armory/documentation/_spinnaker/pacrd.md

   description: My Application is a catalogue of Widgets surfaced by an API.
 ```

-*Note: Application names must adhere to both [Kubernetes][kube-name-doc]
-__and__ Spinnaker name standards.*

-If you defined this in an `application.yaml` file, then you can create it in
-your cluster by running the following `kubectl` command:
+Create the application in your cluster by running:

 ```
 kubectl apply -f application.yaml
 ```

-Once applied, check on the status of your application by using either
+Check on the status of your application by using either the `get` or `describe`
-the `get` or `describe` commands. `kubectl` recognizes either `app` or
+commands. `kubectl` recognizes either `app` or `application` for the resource
-`application` for the resource kind:
+kind:

 ```sh
 kubectl get app myapplicationname